-Originally released in February for members only, we’ve now made this guide available for everyone, in conjunction with our Race and Equality webinar miniseries.
 Because we think that it is critical that all businesses understand the barriers that hold ethnic minorities back in the workplace, and the way firms can overcome them, so that every firm can take action.

 Using real case studies from firms of varying sizes in different sectors and regions, Bridge the gap identifies common barriers to progress and offers practical guidance on how to overcome them by:

 - Developing campaigns to encourage employees to declare their ethnicity

 - Creating strategies to improve BAME representation from entry level to boardroom